On the Keevash-Knox-Mycroft Conjecture: Abstract

-In this paper it is shown that this decision problem for perfect matchings can be reduced to the study of the minimum $\ell$-degree condition forcing the existence of fractional perfect matchings.
-That is, we hopefully resolve the ``computational complexity'' aspect of the problem by reducing it to a well-known extremal problem in hypergraph theory.
-In particular, together with existing results on fractional perfect matchings, this solves the conjecture of Keevash, Knox and Mycroft for $\ell\ge 0.4k$.
+In this paper we show that this problem can be reduced to the study of the minimum $\ell$-degree condition forcing the existence of fractional perfect matchings.
+Together with existing results on fractional perfect matchings, this solves the conjecture of Keevash, Knox and Mycroft for $\ell\ge 0.4k$.
 Moreover, we also supply an algorithm that outputs a perfect matching, provided that one exists.